Taare Zameen Par: Critical response

 Taare Zameen Par received widespread critical acclaim upon release.
 Subhash K. Jha suggests that the film is "a work of art, a water painting where the colors drip into our hearts, which could easily have fallen into the motions of over-sentimentality.
 Aamir Khan holds back where he could easily resort to an extravagant display of drama and emotions."
+Khalid Mohamed of Hindustan Times wrote that Khan "rekindles those uncomfortable moments of our childhood but reassures us that hey, it’s quite okay to be out-of-the-box," and labelled the movie "a must-experience for sensitive viewers."
+Sudhish Kamath of The Hindu called it "the movie of the year," writing that "the filmmaking here is calculatedly flawed because it is all-heart.
+While it is world-class in terms of sensibility, craft and performances (almost), it does feel the need to reach out, please and educate a mass."
 Rajeev Masand of CNN-IBN argued that the true power of the film lies in its "remarkable, rooted, rock-solid script which provides the landscape for such an emotionally engaging, heart-warming experience."
 Manish Gajjar from the BBC stated that the film "touches your heart and moves you deeply with its sterling performances.
 [It is] a film full of substance!"
 Jaspreet Pandohar, also of BBC, posited that Taare Zameen Par is a "far cry from the formulaic masala flicks churned out by the Bollywood machine," and is "an inspirational story that is as emotive as it is entertaining; this is a little twinkling star of a movie."
 Furthermore, Aprajita Anil of Screen gave the film four stars and stated, "Taare Zameen Par cannot be missed.
 Because it is different.
 Because it is delightful.
 Because it would make everyone think.
 Because it would help everyone grow.
 Because very rarely do performances get so gripping.
 And of course because the 'perfectionist' actor has shaped into a 'perfectionist' director."
 In addition, filmmaker Anurag Kashyap stated that, "Taare Zameen Par took me back to my hostel days.
 If you take away the dyslexia, it seems like my story.
 The film affected me so deeply that I was almost left speechless.
 After watching the film, I was asked how I liked Taare Zameen Par.
 I could not talk as I was deeply overwhelmed."